The Village of Pemberton is a social distance practicing community.

 Trails BC have also closed the following sites as of March 23 in response to the Covid-19 pandemic:

 Keyhole/Pebble Creek Hot Springs

-Because travel is not recommended, Pemberton looks forward to welcoming back all visitors once we have overcome this challenging time.
+Because non-essential travel is not recommended, Pemberton looks forward to welcoming back all visitors once we have overcome this challenging time.

 Message from Tourism Pemberton President:

 TO PEMBERTON VISITORS AND RESIDENTS TO STAY HOME AND HELP FLATTEN THE CURVE ON COVID-19

 These are incredibly challenging times.
 I want to let you know that the most important things you can do right now for our community are as follows.